Box Hill bus interchange

 The Victorian Government established a Ministerial Advisory Group (MAG) to provide recommendations to the Minister for Public Transport on options for the interchange.
-The MAG includes local community representatives and is chaired by the Member for Eastern Metropolitan Region and Parliamentary Secretary for Public Transport, Shaun Leane.
+The MAG includes local community representatives and is chaired by the Member for Eastern Metropolitan Region and Shaun Leane.

 The MAG has established working groups and a program for developing options for the future of the bus interchange.

-The working groups are reviewing previous work by the City of Whitehorse and transport agencies and will report to the MAG on current issues and outcomes of previous work.
+The working groups have reviewed previous work by the City of Whitehorse and transport agencies and have reported to the MAG on current issues and outcomes of previous work.

-The MAG will also undertake a workshop to consolidate the broad range of stakeholder needs and visions for the interchange.
+The MAG has undertaken a workshop to consolidate the broad range of stakeholder needs and visions for the interchange.

-The MAG will provide its recommendations to the Minister for Public Transport by the end of 2016.
+The MAG has provided its recommendations to the Minister for Public Transport for consideration.

 For more information about the Box Hill bus interchange, email: email@example.com